joeyates/electric-sql-chat-demo/README.md

   </picture>
 </a>

-# Welcome to your ElectricSQL app!
+# ElectricSQL Chat Demo

+This application presents a single-channel chat.

+Users can register and participate in the chat.

+N.B.
+Until the [work on shapes](https://electric-sql.com/docs/reference/roadmap#shapes)
+progresses, it will not be possible to have private chats where users only have access to messages that have been sent to/by them.

-This is a web application using ElectricSQL in the browser with [wa-sqlite](https://electric-sql.com/docs/integrations/drivers/web/wa-sqlite).
+The application uses ElectricSQL in the browser with [wa-sqlite](https://electric-sql.com/docs/integrations/drivers/web/wa-sqlite).

 ## Pre-reqs